bokeh/bokeh/README.md

 ## Installation

-The [Anaconda Python distribution](https://www.anaconda.com/what-is-anaconda/) and its included *Conda* package management system are the simplest way to install Bokeh.
-Enter the following command at a Bash or Windows command prompt to install Bokeh and its dependencies:
+The easiest way to install Bokeh is using the [Anaconda Python distribution](https://www.anaconda.com/what-is-anaconda/) and its included *Conda* package management system.
+To install Bokeh and its required dependencies, enter the following command at a Bash or Windows command prompt:

 ```
 conda install bokeh